SatherWS/Micro-Cloud/README.md

 ## Change Log
   * 8/16/2020 Fixed user invites
-  * 8/16/2020 Implemented public and private post editing
+  * 8/16/2020 Almost implemented public and private post editing (re-plan approach)
+  * 8/17/2020 Only the creator of the post is allowed to edit (duh)
+  * 8/17/2020 Improved task editing UI

+### How to run locally w/ Docker
+1.

-### How to run locally
+### How to run locally w/o Docker
-1. Install LAMP stack server emulator (AMPPS, MAMP, XAMPP) **Look into using Docker instead?**
+1. Install LAMP stack server emulator (AMPPS, MAMP, XAMPP)
 2. Set MYSQL system environment variable in order to use MYSQL CLI
 3. Clone repo into /www or /htdocs `cd C://Program Files/Ampps/www/` then run `git clone <repo url>`
 4. In MYSQL shell run `source /path/to/repo/config/ddl_config.sql` to create the database schema